Eden-06/CROM-Validator/README.md

 The CROM Validator is a plugin for [FRaMED 2.0](https://github.com/Eden-06/FRaMED-2.0)), for detecting well-formedness errors in CROM models.

 ### Requirements
-* Tested with Eclipse Photon
+* Tested with Eclipse Photon Modeling Tools
 * [FRaMED 2.0](https://github.com/Eden-06/FRaMED-2.0)
 * or alternatively only [CROM](https://github.com/Eden-06/CROM)